Simple Claims Process

 What information do I need to give you to start my claim?

 We just need a few simple details to get your claim started.
 Just choose the most convenient way for you to get in touch: You can enter your details on our Request a callback form, speak with our Customer First Response Team.
-They are available to talk from 8am to 9pm Monday to Friday and 9am to 5.30pm Saturdays, 9.30am to 5pm on Sundays.
+They are available to talk from 9am to 7pm Monday to Friday and 10am to 4pm Saturday and Sunday.
 Our team will be able to advise you if you can claim compensation.

 What happens after I instruct you to claim on my behalf?

 Once we’ve received a signed copy of our Terms and Conditions from you, we’ll start to work on your claim straight away.
 We’ll collect all the necessary information from you by telephone and email, and will go on to present it to the defendant’s insurance company so that we can get your claim started as soon as possible.

 Will my details be kept confidential at all times?

 As solicitors we have a duty of confidentiality; we’re not allowed to disclose any of your details without your permission.
 We take excellent care of any sensitive information that you pass on to us.
 You can rest assured that only our solicitors and specialist qualified support staff will be dealing with your case.
 We’ll never sell your personal information to any other company and we don’t pay a referral fee to anyone else when you come to us direct.

 What do I have to do during the claim process?